NUC-Studies-CySec/Using-WSL/README.md

   - SQLite
   - Pandas

-Using LaTeX, a type setting tool, to create professional looking papers and slides with math formulas etc to PDF.
-PlantUML, combined with Graphviz and inkscape, to code models and diagram to be rendered to png or svg files.
-Python for programming, SQLite for databse etc. are the tech stack which enables me to do everything I want from VScode.
+Using LaTeX, a type setting tool, to create professional looking papers and slides with math formulas etc rendered to PDF.
+PlantUML, combined with Graphviz and inkscape, to code models and diagrams to be rendered to png or svg files.
+Python for programming, SQLite for databse etc. are the tech stack which enables me to do everything I need from VScode.

 The stack makes collaboration, tracking changes and sharing via GitHub a breeze.
 The working folders are kept small and manageble, easy to backup and transfer.
 One can comfortably work from a Raspberry-Pi 4 (4GB).
 Provided the destination has a spare screen and a set of mouse and keyboards, the "PC" can be easily tucked in a pocket.
 My 2007 hardware (Core i5 2series, on 4 GB of ram on 125GB HDD laptop) has proved itself to be all that is required to get working.